rectalogic/mediafx-qt/README.md

 ```sh-session
 $ mediafx encoder demo.qml output.nut
 ```
-This will create a NUT format video with raw audio and video.
+This will create a <a href="https://ffmpeg.org/ffmpeg-formats.html#nut">NUT</a> format video with raw audio and video.
 To encode to another format, pipe into `ffmpeg`, e.g.
 ```sh-session
 $ mediafx encoder demo.qml - | ffmpeg -i - output.mp4